 An alternative explanation for the reduction in stockouts is unobserved factors (omitted variables).
-For example, it could be that the CP decided to integrate (and obtain a larger share of the Bottler's profit) because the change in consumer preferences had made NonCSD products more profitable for the DCs.
+For example, the CP could have decided to integrate because the change in consumer preferences had made bottling NonCSD products more profitable than before.
 At the same time, if NonCSD products became more profitable for a DC, it would have also carried more NonCSDs and thereby reduced stockouts.
 Factors like this could drive a spurious relationship between integration and stockouts.
 Unfortunately, we do not have price or profit information at the product level to control for this.
 Instead, we took a few steps to mitigate this concern.
-First, if DCs carry more NonCSDs because they become more profitable, these products should experience an increase in sales.
-Therefore we control for sales quantity and time trend in all of our regressions.
+First, if DCs carried more NonCSDs because they became more profitable, these products should have experienced an increase in sales.
+Therefore we controlled for sales quantity and time trend in all of our regressions.
 Second, as a robustness check we performed a test that corrects for selection at the DC level.
-We exploited the fact that a number of states had imposed and credibly threatened a penalty for soda consumption during our sample period.
-Based on this information, we first estimated the likelihood that a DC had more than 20% of sales from NonCSDs during our sample period; these DCs are called diversified DCs.
+We exploited the fact that a number of states had imposed and credibly threatened a penalty for soda consumption during our sample period.5 Based on this information, we first estimated the likelihood that a DC had more than 20% of sales from NonCSDs during our sample period; we called these DCs diversified DCs.
 Our results show that DCs in states with a soda penalty were more likely to be diversified.
 In the second stage, we estimated the likelihood that a DC reduced stockouts after integration, correcting for self-selection using an Inverse Mills Ratio calculated from the first stage.
 Our results are included in the online Appendix.
 They confirm that after correcting for selection diversified DCs were still more likely to see a reduction in their average stockout rate after integration, which is consistent with our main results in Table 4.

-&lt;sup>5 For example, Washington imposed a \$0.02 per ounce tax on CSDs in 2010 (The Seattle Times, 2010) and New York proposed a \$0.01 per ounce tax on soft drinks in its 2009 state budget (The New York Times).
+5 For example, Washington imposed a \$0.02 per ounce tax on CSDs in 2010 (The Seattle Times, 2010) and New York proposed a \$0.01 per ounce tax on soft drinks in its 2009 state budget (The New York Times).
 Virginia imposed a state excise tax on soda in addition to a sales tax.
 A number of other states, such as Maryland, levy sales taxes on soda but not on other grocery food (Pinho, 2012).